collective/templer.core/README.txt

 Introduction
 ============

 This package provides the core functionality of the templer code generation system.
-Included are a base template class, utility scripts, the templer command-line wrapper and basic templates for namespace packages, nested namespace packages and buildout recipes.
+Included are a base template class, utility scripts, the templer command-line wrapper and basic templates for basic python namespace packages and nested namespace packages.

 All functionality of the templer system is inherited from and extends PasteScript_ templates.
 Templates can be generated using the syntax of that